alphiephalphie/RxVision/README.md

 ### Overview

-Despite increases in spending and tremendous advances in technology in the last several decades, medication errors and imjury/morbity from errors has contiued to increase.
-RxID attempts to use deep learning in an image recognition model to identify medications as to reduce the risk of medication error, and, ultimately, the human and financial cost of an Adverse Medical Event.
+Despite increases in spending and tremendous advances in technology in the last several decades, medication errors and imjury/morbity from errors have contiued to increase.
+The abuse of opiods have certainly contributed to mortality from medication overdoses, but the vast majority of Adverse Drug Reactions occur from patients taking medications as prescribed.
+The RxID project attempts to use deep learning in an image recognition model to identify medications and propose deployment solutions to reduce the risk and occurence of medication error, and, ultimately, the human and financial cost of an Adverse Medical Event.

-I accessed the NIH RxImage dataset to collect images for training a model.
-This dataset included a directory flat-file for analysis and referencing the images.
-The below notebooks provide guidance on accessing the directory and creating a model with the downloaded images.

-If successful, this model has potential implementations discussed below in Recommendations.

 ### Repository Navigation
 <pre>